A stratification of moduli of arbitrarily singular curves: Territories for curve singularities

 \subsection{Relationship to crimping spaces}

-In this section, we explain the relationship between van der Wyck's crimping spaces and territories of curve singularities.
+Van der Wyck's thesis \cite{fred_thesis} constructs ``crimping spaces'' parametrizing the normalizations of a fixed curve singularity class.
+These attempt to solve a similar problem to the territories of curve singularities constructed here.
+(In fact, our definition of $\EE_{g,n}$ is motivated by that of the stack of 1d algebras with resolution of \cite[Definition 1.15]{fred_thesis}.)
+Accordingly, in this section, we explain the relationship between crimping spaces and territories of curve singularities.
 Our main results do not depend on this section, so readers interested in those results may wish to skip ahead.
 For simplicity, we work over an algebraically closed field $k$.
+For this section only, we will also write $\AA^n$ for $\Spec k[x_1, \ldots, x_n]$ and $\GG_m$ for $\Spec k[t,t^{-1}]$.